karunakarrao/DevOps/Docker/Docker-notes.md

 What is Multistage-docker build ? how to?
 ----------------------------------------------
-Multistage Docker builds are a feature that allows creating more efficient and smaller Docker images by using multiple build stages within a single Dockerfile.
+Multistage Docker builds are a feature that allows creating more efficient and smaller Docker images. by using multiple build stages within a single Dockerfile.
 Each stage represents a phase of the build process.
 This helps reduce the size of the final Docker image by excluding unnecessary build dependencies and files, making it more lightweight and suitable for production deployment.

 Dockerfile
 ------------------